cjshelton/portfolio/src/blog-posts/2020-08-10-netlify-security-headers/index.md

 <img src="./security-headers-report-x-content-type-options.png" alt="Security Headers report showing an improved rating of A with a tick for X-Content-Type-Options">

+As indicated in the summary above, I have reached my maximum rating of an A now, with an A+ unattainable due to my use of `unsafe-inline` above.
+I could stop here, but for completeness, I thought I'd see it through to add in the remaining headers.

+# Referrer Policy

+When navigating from one site to another, say from `https://www.cshelton.co.uk/` to `https://github.com/`, the browser sends a Referer request header which can provide some basic information about where the request originated from.
+How much information is sent in this header can be configured through the origin's Referrer Policy response header.

+There are a variety of directives to choose from, ranging from `no-referrer`, which sends no information, to `unsafe-url`, which always sends the sends the origin, path and query string, and as indicated in the name, is not recommended for use.

+I have no reason to hide any referrer information, so I opted for the `no-referrer-when-downgrade` directive.
+This is the default if not specified, and ensures that referrer information is only sent when navigating to a destination which uses the same or a stronger security protocol (i.e. HTTP to HTTP, HTTPS to HTTPS and HTTP to HTTPS).
+Since my Portfolio site is setup to always use HTTPS, referrer information will only be sent when navigating to other sites using HTTPS.

+# Useful Links

 [security-headers-url]: https://securityheaders.com/
 [owasp-url]: https://owasp.org/
 [owasp-secure-headers-project-url]: https://owasp.org/www-project-secure-headers/